 The book comes with standards-aligned lessons that can be incorporated in just 10 minutes a day.
 Patterns of Power’s responsive, invitational approach puts students in an involved role and has them explore and discuss the purpose and meaning of what they read.
 Students study short, authentic texts and are asked to share their findings out loud, engaging in rich conversations to make meaning.

 Inside you’ll find:

 Ready-to-use lesson plan sets that include excerpts from authentic and diverse mentor texts curated for grades 6-8

 Real-life classroom examples, tips, and Power Notes gleaned from the authors’ experiences that can be applied to any level of writer

 Resources, including a Patterns of Power Planning Guide and musical soundtracks, to use in classroom instruction or as handouts for student literacy notebooks

-The Patterns of Power series also includes Patterns of Power: Inviting Young Writers into the Conventions of Language, Grades 1-5, Patterns of Power en Español: Inviting Bilingual Writers into the Conventions of Spanish, Grades 1-5, Patterns of Power: Teaching Grammar Through Reading and Writing, Grades 9-12, and Patterns of Wonder: Inviting Emergent Writers to Play with the Conventions of Language, PreK-1.
+The Patterns of Power series also includes Patterns of Power, Grades 1-5: Inviting Young Writers into the Conventions of Language; Patterns of Power en Español, Grades 1-5: Inviting Bilingual Writers into the Conventions of Spanish; Patterns of Power, Grades 9-12: Teaching Grammar Through Reading and Writing; and Patterns of Wonder, Grades PreK-1: Inviting Emergent Writers to Play with the Conventions of Language.

 Jeff Anderson, Travis Leech, and Holly Durham:::100065